Monday, April 30, 2007

 3 extra-large eggs

-Half a lemon (maybe a little less if it's really juicy)
+Half a lemon (or less if very juicy)

 Salt

-Separate eggs yolks from whites.
-Put the the yolks into a heatproof bowl.
-You can use a metal bowl or glass bowl.
+Separate the yolks from the whites and place the yolks in a heatproof bowl—metal or glass is fine.

-Fill a saucepan with water halfway up, and put it over a moderate heat.
-Sit the bowl with the yolks in it on top of the saucepan, making sure it doesn't rock around and doesn't touch the water, then add a small splash of water to the eggs, and stir gently for a few seconds.
+Fill a saucepan about halfway with water and bring it to a moderate heat.
+Place the bowl over the pan, making sure it sits snugly and doesn’t touch the water.
+Add a splash of water to the yolks and stir gently for a few seconds.

 Cut the butter into twelve pieces.
-Add four pieces of butter to the egg yolks, and whisk steadily until the egg yolks have taken up all if that butter.
-Slowly whisk in the rest of the butter.
+Add four pieces to the yolks and whisk steadily until fully absorbed.
+Then slowly whisk in the rest of the butter, a few pieces at a time.

 Still whisking, squeeze in the lemon juice.
-The color should be a lovely light yellow.
-Add a little salt.
+The sauce should turn a soft, pale yellow.
+Season with a little salt.
+(Nigel calls for white pepper, but I don’t use pepper at all.
+Your call.)

-The sauce will keep warm over the water for half an hour or so, but whisk it occasionally.
+Nigel says the sauce will keep warm over the water for half an hour or so if you whisk it now and then.
 This is the point at which it may curdle.
 No one is immune.
-But as Nigel Slater says, "It is worth the sweat."
+But as Nigel says, "It is worth the sweat."
+However, I have found that this sauce can be made in advance and kept warm in a Thermos.
+If you do that, give it a good whisk before serving.

 No comments: